Frequently Asked Questions

 What is the Notre Dame survey on sexual misconduct and campus climate?

-The University of Notre Dame administered its fourth climate survey in the fall of 2018.
+The University of Notre Dame administered its fifth climate survey in the fall of 2020.
 The purpose of the survey was to help assess the knowledge, perceptions, and experience of Notre Dame students in relation to sexual assault, other sexual misconduct, dating and domestic violence, stalking, and other conduct that creates a sexually hostile environment.

 Who administered and analyzed the results of the survey?

 The survey was administered by the University's Office of Strategic Planning & Institutional Research, which oversees all of Notre Dame's institutional and consortium survey instruments.
 Individual student responses are kept strictly confidential.

 The survey instrument was developed by Notre Dame, though several questions from surveys utilized at peer institutions were incorporated into the instrument.
 Due to differences in the survey instrument itself, question sequence, and timing, results for individual questions cannot be compared across institutions.

 The survey results were analyzed and summarized by the Office of Strategic Planning & Institutional Research, in conjunction with representatives from the Office of the General Counsel and the Division of Student Affairs.